nedthedev/FileVerifier/README.md

 # FileVerifier
- MDX, SHAXXX verifier built in python
+ MD, SHA verifier built in python

+ Built it to get accustomed with PySimpleGUI.